jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2) If you are familiar with the HTML language code, you can select the "Edit Source Code" box in the toolbar in the "Multimedia" editing status, and write it in code form; When editing, click **Preview** in the toolbar to preview the email page you are editing.

-1.10.14         What is “Read Receipt”?
+1.10.14         What is "Read Receipt"?

-If you select “Read Receipt”, the receipt will be sent out automatically when the recipient opens your email, and in this way, you can more formally confirm whether the recipient’s computer receives the email or not and know when the recipient reads the email.
+If you select "Read Receipt", the receipt will be sent out automatically when the recipient opens your email, and in this way, you can more formally confirm whether the recipient’s computer receives the email or not and know when the recipient reads the email.

-1.10.15         What is “Critical”?
+1.10.15         What is "Critical"?

-If you select “Critical” in the “Setting” of the writing page, the email cannot be sent to the recipient’s mailbox faster than regular emails, and instead, when receiving your email, as there will be a mark in front of the email, the recipient will know that you are looking forward to his/her reply.
+If you select "Critical" in the "Setting" of the writing page, the email cannot be sent to the recipient’s mailbox faster than regular emails, and instead, when receiving your email, as there will be a mark in front of the email, the recipient will know that you are looking forward to his/her reply.

-1.10.16         How can I send an email and meanwhile save a copy in the “Sent” folder?
+1.10.16         How can I send an email and meanwhile save a copy in the "Sent" folder?

-If you select “Save in the Sent” before sending the email, the email that you send out will be saved in the “Sent” folder at the same time.
+If you select "Save in the Sent" before sending the email, the email that you send out will be saved in the "Sent" folder at the same time.
 The next time you send an email, the item will be selected by default.

 1.10.17         How to send an email at a specified time?

-After entering the email address of the recipient and the main text of the email, you can enter the specified sending time (including year, month, day and hour) in the “Send at Specified Time” at the bottom of the email, and then Click **Send at Specified Time** button, the email will be sent to the recipient at the specified time.
+After entering the email address of the recipient and the main text of the email, you can enter the specified sending time (including year, month, day and hour) in the "Send at Specified Time" at the bottom of the email, and then Click **Send at Specified Time** button, the email will be sent to the recipient at the specified time.

 1.10.18         How to modify or cancel the email that has been set as sent at the specified time?